dpark93/Z-Prefix---CRUD-Project/README.md

         go to localhost:3000/ to begin exploring the website!

+**if you wanna use docker compose again just change in knexfile.js host: '127.0.0.1' under connection to host: 'database' and run docker-compose up --build to rebuild

 IF FOR SOME REASON BOTH OPTIONS DO NOT WORK PLEASE CONTACT Durand Park SDI 21 in Slack d.park.official@gmail.com